Boundaries & the Boundless Heart

 Softening the Belly Meditation

-There’s plenty to be concerned about in our world.
-And it’s a good time to rest.
-Pull back, take a breath.
+There’s plenty to be concerned about in our world and it’s essential that we pull back, take a breath.
 If that suggestion seems out of touch then I’d ask you how does it serve for you or me to be in ongoing empathetic distress?
 Brain science and neuroscience have proven that focused breathing and consistent rest slows down our trauma and trigger responses.

 Take rests as much as you can: even between breaths there’s a rest.
 The turmoil we are in will last for some time to come so it’s wise to know ourselves and pace ourselves.